-Employees who are on extended workers' compensation paid time loss shall not suffer a loss of vacation credits as a result of the two hundred fifty (250)-hour limit.
+Employees who are on extended workers' compensation paid time loss shall not suffer a loss of vacation credits as a result of this limit.
 The employee on workers' compensation will accumulate vacation over the maximum limit of two hundred fifty (250) hours for a period not to exceed six (6) months.
 Amounts accrued in this manner which are above the limit shall be used within six (6) months of return to work.